pantoniou/yamldt/README.md

 It is expected that the first thing a user of `yamldt` would want to do is to convert an existing DTS configuration to YAML.

-We're going to use as an example the beaglebone black and the am335x-boneblack.dts source as located in the port/ directory.
+The following example uses the beaglebone black and the am335x-boneblack.dts source as located in the port/ directory.

 Compile the original DTS source with DTC